tiagojsag/playbook/guidelines/competencies.md

 * I let people know what is expected of them and when.

+* I ensure that the individuals and the team have clear (challenging but achievable) goals and responsibilities

+* I support team members in their efforts to achieve job goals (e.g., by providing resources, removing obstacles) and stay informed about progress and performance.

+* I find or create ways to measure and improve performance against goals, provide specific performance feedback, both positive and corrective, and deal firmly and promptly with performance problems.

+* I let people know what is expected of them and when.

 ## **Thoroughness**

 Ensuring the **quality** of our individual work and projects.